-Improving the lives of nearly 8,000 deafblind people in Peru is a big task.
+Improving the lives of nearly 8,000 people with deafblindness in Peru is a big task.

 Disabilities are often seen as a curse by society, and there is little support from the government.
-Many families with a deafblind child live very difficult lives.
+Many families with a child with deafblindness live very difficult lives.

 Sense International has been present in Latin America since 1995.
-In 2003 it supported the opening of the Helen Keller day centre for deafblind people and in 2004 Sense International (Peru) was established to support development of an infrastructure of services for deafblind people and advocate for deafblind people.
-Its mission is to help deafblind children and adults to live, learn and thrive.
+In 2003, it supported the opening of the Helen Keller Day Centre for people with deafblindness and in 2004, Sense International (Peru) was established to support development of an infrastructure of services for people with deafblindness and advocate for people with deafblindnesss.
+Its mission is to help children and adults with deafblindness to live, learn and thrive.

-We have promoted the development of much-needed services for deafblind children and adults - in education, rehabilitation and training for work.
-We also work closely with the government and social institutions to change the lives of deafblind people and their families for the better.
+We have promoted the development of much-needed services for people with deafblindness - in education, rehabilitation and training for work.
+We also work closely with the government and social institutions to change the lives of people with deafblindness and their families for the better.